Winderburn History, Family Crest & Coats of Arms

 There are at least nine parishes named Winterbourne or having the same prefix throughout Britain.
 All nine were listed in the Domesday Book.
 Some denote the family that held estates there as in Winterbourne Bassett in Wiltshire, Winterbourne Houghton, Winterbourne Strickland and Winterbourne Zelston, all in Dorset.

 Walter of Winterburn (died 1305) was an English Dominican, cardinal, orator, poet, philosopher, and theologian.
 King Edward I chose him as his confessor and spiritual director and was created cardinal on February 21, 1304, by Pope Benedict XI.

-Important Dates for the Winderburn family
+Early History of the Winderburn family

 This web page shows only a small excerpt of our Winderburn research.
 Another 77 words (6 lines of text) covering the years 1230, 1571, 1634, 1688, 1625 and 1649 are included under the topic Early Winderburn History in all our PDF Extended History products and printed products wherever possible.

 Winderburn Spelling Variations